aglavic/plotpy/README.txt

 - first stages of macro framework to make it easier to repeat common tasks on differen measurments, at the moment not intuitive and only implemented for some of the tasks (e.g. fit and cross-section) see Help-> Action History to find tasks used in the active session
+- automatically check online for new updates
+- dialog to export information when encountering an error
+- config files in user directory if installed by admin

 ----- 1.1 - changes from version 0.4 to 0.5 -------